MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

 ![Pivot columns no aggregation result](images/me-pivot-columns-no-aggregation-final.png)

 ### Errors when using the don't aggregate option
-The way that the don't aggregate option works is that it grabs a single value for the pivot operation to be placed as the value for the intersection of the column and row pair.
-For example, if you have a table like the one in the following image:
+The way the don't aggregate option works is that it grabs a single value for the pivot operation to be placed as the value for the intersection of the column and row pair.
+For example, let's say you have a table like the one in the following image.

 ![Pivot column error example table](images/me-pivot-dont-aggregate-error-initial.png)

 Let's say you want to pivot that table using the **Date** column, and you want to use the values from the **Value** column.
 Because this pivot would make your table have just the Country values on rows and the Dates as columns, you would get an error for every single cell value because there are multiple rows for every combination of Country and Date.
-The outcome of the Pivot column operation will yield the following results:
+The outcome of the Pivot column operation will yield the results shown in the following image.

 ![Pivot column don't aggregate error](images/me-pivot-dont-aggregate-error-final.png)